emiltj/cds-visual-exam/README.md

 <p align="center"><em>Example image from one of the assignments</em>
 </p>

-**Read about the project [here»](https://github.com/emiltj/cds-visual-exam/blob/main/cds_visual_exam.pdf**)

 This project contains the exam portofolio for the Spring 2021 module _Visual Analytics_ as part of the bachelor's tilvalg in [_Cultural Data Science_](https://bachelor.au.dk/en/supplementary-subject/culturaldatascience/) at Aarhus University.
 This README contains all the necessary information needed to get an overview of the repository, as well the installation steps required for running the scripts in the assignments.

+**See [here](https://github.com/emiltj/cds-visual-exam/blob/main/cds_visual_exam.pdf) for an overview of the entire portfolio**

 <!-- GETTING STARTED -->
 ## Getting started